IM-consulting/lv-cap/README.md

 Subscribe to an MQTT `topic`. `onMessage` is called with a `message` as its only argument when received on `topic`, the third argument is called on verification of a successful subscription.
+LV-CAP allows multiple subscriptions to the same topic, but this API only supports up to 10 different callbacks on the same topic.

 <a name="unsubscribe"></a>
 ### lvcap.unsubscribe(topic, [callback])